meshtastic/firmware/docs/software/mqtt.md

 ## 1.1.
 Abstract

+FIXME:

+- add channels as security
+  - have a uplinkPolicy enum (none, up only, down only, updown, stay encrypted)
+- add simpler mapping of channels/nodes/messages/portnums to mqtt topics
+- leave payloads as raw packets/protobufs
+- explain why not UDP
+  - need to have a server anyways so that nodes can reach each other from anywhere
+  - raw UDP is dropped **very** agressively by many cellular providers
+  - mqtt provides a nice/documented/standard security model to build upon

 This is a mini-doc/RFC sketching out a development plan to satisfy a number of 1.1 goals.

 - [MQTT](https://opensource.com/article/18/6/mqtt) internet accessible API.
 Issue #[369](https://github.com/meshtastic/Meshtastic-device/issues/169)